 Professor George E Holmes DL | President & Vice Chancellor

 “...tutors are very supportive and you’re not just a student ID number, at this university you are an individual with a name.”

 Back to menu

 As Clearing 2023 gets closer, we want parents/carers and future students to know what to expect from the process.
 Our Clearing 2023 guide for parents/carers is below and if you’re a prospective student, click here.

 We all want to be supportive of our Young Person, but the Clearing process can be a confusing one.
 So, at the University of Bolton, we want our students and their families to understand how Clearing 2023 works and what steps to take.

 What is Clearing?

 According to UCAS, “Clearing is how unis and colleges fill any places they still have on their courses.
-From 5 July – 18 October, you can apply for a course using Clearing if you're not already holding an offer from a university or college, and the course still has places.”
-Many students use clearing to apply to university for the first time so This is a great choice if your child wants to attend the University of Bolton but hasn’t applied to university yet or hasn’t achieved the grades to get into their first choice. but didn’t get the grades needed or wasn’t accepted on their first application.
+From 5 July – 17 October, you can apply for a course using Clearing if you're not already holding an offer from a university or college, and the course still has places.”
+Many students use clearing to apply to university for the first time so This is a great choice if your Young Person wants to attend the University of Bolton but hasn’t applied to university yet or hasn’t achieved the grades to get into their first choice. but didn’t get the grades needed or wasn’t accepted on their first application.